irods/irods_docs/docs/plugins/composable_resources.md

 2. A passthru resource's contextString can be set to have an effect on its child's votes for both read and/or write.

-To create a resource with priority read, use a 'read' weight greater than 1 (note the empty host:path parameter):
+To create a resource with priority read, use a "read" weight greater than 1 (note the empty host:path parameter):

 ```
 irods@hostname:~/ $ iadmin mkresc newResc passthru '' 'write=1.0;read=2.0'